-Printed catalogues are available from the Auction House and are currently priced at £10 for Fine Art sales.
+Printed catalogues are available from the Auction House and are currently priced at £10 for County House & Fine Interiors auctions.
 A catalogue subscription service is also available, please contact us for more details.
-Catalogue listings are offered for sale prior to our Town & County and Specialist sales, priced at £2 per copy.
+Catalogue listings are offered for sale prior to our Homes & Interiors and Specialist sales, priced at £2 per copy.
 An illustrated catalogue of all sales will be published on our website and these will also appear on selected third party websites, where appropriate and at our discretion.

 Prospective buyers are provided with every opportunity to view the broad range of items available, with specialist staff in attendance during viewing times at the Auction House or via e-mail to answer any questions.
 Public viewing takes place in the days leading up to each sale at Anderson House.
 See our Auction Calendar.
 Photographs of all lots are available on our website.

 Care is taken to ensure that any statement as to authorship, attribution, origin, date and provenance is reliable and accurate.
 All such statements are opinion only and are not taken as statements or representations of fact.
 Bidders are strongly recommended to personally inspect the lot for which they intend to bid.
 Whilst every care is taken to photograph lots accurately, it is only possible to give approximate representations in our catalogues, on our website and elsewhere.
 Images are for general guidance only, and colours in particular will vary - especially when viewed on a screen.
 Bidders are directed to Item 2 of our conditions of sale and are advised to attend our viewing days.
 We cannot accept returns on the basis of inaccuracies caused by the limitations of photographic reproduction.